Bisher 675 mal gespeichert

 We can also offer volunteers a chance for language exchange and can teach Luganda’n or Lusoga

 Dieses Projekt schließt möglicherweise den Umgang mit Kindern ein.
 Mehr Informationen findest du in unseren Verhaltensregeln und Tipps hier.

 There is an endless list of things for volunteers to do and we welcome anyone with a desire to get involved regardless of experience or expertise.
 Below we have outlined the main activities but we are also happy for volunteers to come with ideas for things that will help our project grow and develop

 1. Teaching the children at our school

-2. General help preparing food, washing clothes, cleaning and collecting water - Looking after 20 children is a lot of work and any help with daily chores is massively appreciated
+2. General help preparing food, washing clothes and cleaning- Looking after 20 children is a lot of work and any help with daily chores is massively appreciated

 3. Assisting with an exercise program for Brian (aged 14)

 4. Women's & community activities - we would love to run more community activities such as health education and would love if any volunteers could help us get these sessions running

 For example, one past volunteer supplied and distributed washable and reusable women's sanitary pads for the village women & another volunteer set up a sewing machine & provided training for local women on making clothing and bags